-5.10 Negative voltage transient tolerance of VS pin
+5.9 Negative voltage transient tolerance of VS pin

 A common problem in today's high-power switching converters is the transient response of the switch node's voltage as the power switches transition on and off quickly while carrying a large current.
-A typical 3-phase inverter circuit is shown in Figure 16, here we define the power switches and diodes of the inverter.
-If the high-side switch (e.g., the IGBT Q1 in Figures 17 and 18) switches from on to off, while the U phase current is flowing to an inductive load, a current commutation occurs from high-side switch (Q1) to the diode (D2) in parallel with the low-side switch of the same inverter leg.
-At the same instance, the voltage node V{S1} , swings from the positive DC bus voltage to the negative DC bus voltage.
+A typical 3-phase inverter circuit is shown in Figure 15, here we define the power switches and diodes of the inverter.

+If the high-side switch (e.g., the IGBT Q1 in Figures 15 and 16) switches from on to off, while the U phase current is flowing to an inductive load, a current commutation occurs from high-side switch (Q1) to the diode (D2) in parallel with the low-side switch of the same inverter leg.
+At the same instance, the voltage node $V{S1}$ , swings from the positive DC bus voltage to the negative DC bus voltage.

-Figure 16 Three phase inverter
+Figure 15 Three phase inverter

-Also when the V phase current flows from the inductive load back to the inverter (see Figures 17 C) and D)), and Q4 IGBT switches on, the current commutation occurs from D3 to Q4.
-At the same instance, the voltage node, V{S2} , swings from the positive DC bus voltage to the negative DC bus voltage.
+Also when the V phase current flows from the inductive load back to the inverter (see Figures 16 C) and D)), and Q4 IGBT switches on, the current commutation occurs from D3 to Q4.
+At the same instance, the voltage node, $V{S2}$ , swings from the positive DC bus voltage to the negative DC bus voltage.

 However, in a real inverter circuit, the VS voltage swing does not stop at the level of the negative DC bus, rather it swings below the level of the negative DC bus.
-This undershoot voltage is called "negative V_s transient"
+This undershoot voltage is called "negative Vs transient"

-The circuit shown in Figure 18-A depicts one leg of the three phase inverter; Figures 18-B and 18-C show a simplified illustration of the commutation of the current between Q1 and D2.
-The parasitic inductances in the power circuit from the die bonding to the PCB tracks are lumped together in L_c and L_E for each IGBT.
-When the high-side switch is on, V{S1} is below the DC+ voltage by the voltage drops associated with the power switch and the parasitic elements of the circuit.
-When the high-side power switch turns off, the load current momentarily flows in the low-side freewheeling diode due to the inductive load connected to V{S1} (the load is not shown in these figures).
-This current flows from the DC- bus (which is connected to the COM pin of the HVIC) to the load Datasheet 15 of 26 V2.2 www.infineon.com/soi and a negative voltage between V{S1} and the DC- Bus is induced (i.e., the COM pin of the HVIC is at a higher potential than the V_S pin).
+The circuit shown in Figure 17-A depicts one leg of the three phase inverter; Figures 17-B and 17-C show a simplified illustration of the commutation of the current between Q1 and D2.
+The parasitic inductances in the power circuit from the die bonding to the PCB tracks are lumped together in $L_c$ and $L_E$ for each IGBT.
+When the high-side switch is on, $V{S1}$ is below the DC+ voltage by the voltage drops associated with the power switch and the parasitic elements of the circuit.
+When the high-side power switch turns off, the load current momentarily flows in the low-side freewheeling diode due to the inductive load connected to $V{S1}$ (the load is not shown in these figures).
+This current flows from the DC- bus (which is connected to the COM pin of the HVIC) to the load and a negative voltage between $V{S1}$ and the DC- Bus is induced (i.e., the COM pin of the HVIC is at a higher potential than the $V_S$ pin).